Building Instructions for the PiDP-1 Kit

 The following is just FYI: you can get a terminal attached to the PiDP-1 in different ways.
 For now, testing using option 1 is good enough:

-- 1. Use a HDMI monitor and a USB keyboard, and run everything on the Pi;
+- 1. Use a HDMI monitor and a USB keyboard, and run everything on the Pi; for now, enable this mode through

-- 2. You can also use your laptop to access the PiDP-1 over wifi, using its built-in web server: this lets you run the PiDP-1 headless.
+pdp1control set gui - 2.
+You can also use your laptop to access the PiDP-1 over wifi, using its built-in web server: this lets you run the PiDP-1 headless.

 Just place it on a bookshelf or hang it on a wall. - 3.
 The PiDP also has a serial port, to connect real serial terminals, or Teletypes.